hatari/hatari/tests/tosboot/readme.txt

 These are the HW configuration combinations that TOS tester currently
 supports:

-* ST, STE, TT and Falcon machine types
+* ST, MegaST, STE, MegaSTE, TT and Falcon machine types

   EmuTOS 512k is tested for all the machine types.
-EmuTOS 192k, 256k and TOS v2.x are tested with all machine types except Falcon.
+EmuTOS 256k and TOS v2.x are tested with all machine types except TT / Falcon.
   Rest of TOSes are tested only with a single machine type.

 * TV, VGA, RGB and monochrome monitors and 1, 2 & 4 plane VDI modes

 * Different amounts of ST-RAM from 0 (0.5MB) to 14MB

-* Different amounts of TT-RAM from 0 to 256MB
+* Different amounts of TT-RAM from 0 to 512MB

 * With and without GEMDOS harddisk directory emulation